sharmaaaryan4012/MediQuery/README.md

 ## Features

-- Symptom extraction using a local LLM via [Ollama](https://ollama.com/)
+- Symptom extraction using a local LLM via [Ollama](https://ollama.com/) or Gemini API
 - Disease matching from a local medical database
 - Medical specialization mapping
 - Nearby doctor recommendations based on ZIP code or city